 Steve’s recommended four days of post-op turned into two and a half, after he whined and bitched so much that Dr Wei stood in the middle of the ward and roared, "Get out of my hospital!" at him.

 Danny couldn't say he hadn't anticipated that, so he'd already made sure to order some pizza and some chocolates for the nurses’ station as a combined thank you for services rendered, apologies for suffering inflicted, tacit acknowledgement that they’d probably be meeting again in the not so distant future.
-He’d asked Chin to stocked up the normally empty cupboards in Steve's kitchen, and made sure there were enough cushions in the Camaro to ease Steve's ride home—and also that there was one of those inflatable anti-haemorrhoid cushions sitting innocuously on the passenger seat.
+He’d asked Chin to stock up the normally empty cupboards in Steve's kitchen, and made sure there were enough cushions in the Camaro to ease Steve's ride home—and also that there was one of those inflatable anti-haemorrhoid cushions sitting innocuously on the passenger seat.

 "You are a petty little man," Steve said, tossing the inflatable cushion into the back seat, and then obviously, stoically trying to repress a wince as he lowered himself into the car.
 It was a lost cause; the man had a near constant case of hamster face.